-- 90. From time to time the Commission issues Notices, Instructions or Warnings which highlight potential risks.
-This information, together with sanctions legislation applicable in the Bailiwick, must be considered when undertaking or reviewing a relationship risk assessment. - 91.
-Further information on the Bailiwick's sanctions regime and legislation can be found in Chapter 12 of this Handbook.
+- 91. From time to time the Commission issues Notices, Instructions or Warnings which highlight potential risks.
+This information, together with sanctions legislation applicable in the Bailiwick, must be considered when undertaking or reviewing a relationship risk assessment. - 92.
+It is unlawful to engage in proliferation financing in the Bailiwick.
+Guidance on combatting proliferation and proliferation financing has been issued by the Policy and Resources Committee and can be found through the following link: